DaniSchober/LabLiquidVision/segmentation_and_depth/README.md

  - `VesselOpening_Depth.png`: Normalized depth map of the opening of the vessel.
  - `Summary.png`: Summary picture containing the input image, and the predicted segmentation and depth maps.

+An exemplary output of the model can be seen here:

 ![Summary](https://github.com/DaniSchober/thesis/assets/75242605/bba07710-c954-4ed0-9e41-69d154d6517a)

 Project Organization